claottoni/Paleogenomics-Tor-Vergata/source/2_Terminal_setup.rst

   conda install -c bioconda samtools

-If you have troubles try these commands:
+If you have troubles with the installation of Samtools try these commands:
 ::

   conda config --add channels bioconda